-Every state has specific health & safety codes that provide minimum standards for rental units, and Georgia is no different.
+Most states have specific health and safety codes that provide minimum standards for rental units, and Georgia is no different.

-If those standards are not met, proper notice is given by the tenant and the repairs/fixes are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
-As a result, the obligations of the tenant under the lease are no longer required, given that the landlord has not met their own responsibilities under Georgia landlord tenant law.
+If those standards are not met, proper notice is given by the tenant and the repairs are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
+As a result, the obligations of the tenant under the lease are no longer required, given that the landlord has not met their own responsibilities under Georgia Landlord-Tenant Law.

 4. Landlord Harassment or Privacy Violation

-If the action is serious enough, harassment by a landlord or the violation of a tenant’s privacy may be enough justification for relieving a tenant of their obligations of the lease.
+If the action is serious enough, harassment by a landlord or their violation of a tenant’s privacy may be enough justification for relieving a tenant of their obligations of the lease.

-Landlord entry.
-Georgia law does not implicitly provide a landlord, with or without notice, the right to enter the premises (unless in case of emergency).
-With that said, language in the lease agreement may be provided to outline terms that would allow for a landlord to enter the property (usually with a certain amount of notice, i.e. 24 hours).
+- Landlord Entry.
+Georgia law does not implicitly provide a landlord, with or without notice, the right to enter the premises (unless in case of emergency or court order).
+With that said, language in the lease agreement may be provided to outline terms that would allow for a landlord to enter the property (usually with a certain amount of notice, i.e., 24 hours).

-As of 2018, Georgia finally joined other states in passing a bill that allows victims of domestic violence to terminate their lease early (House Bill 834, which became §44-7-23).
-The following conditions have to be met in order to qualify for this condition:
+As of 2018, Georgia joined other states in passing a bill that allows victims of domestic violence to terminate their lease early (House Bill 834, which became Georgia Code §44-7-23).
+The following conditions must be met to qualify for this condition:

 - The victim must have a civil or criminal family violence order such as a 12-month Temporary Protective Order (TPO) or bond conditions that state the abuser is not allowed to have contact with the victim.

 - The victim must provide written notice of termination to the landlord, accompanied by a certified copy of the applicable civil or criminal family violence order.